 Tracking how your email marketing campaigns perform is the first thing to do.

-Let’s see what the key metrics are that you can track when doing email marketing.
+Let’s see the key metrics you can track when doing email marketing.

 The click-to-open rate is the best way to measure your email campaign’s success.